-To ensure addresses are unique, to each hardware manufacturer is assigned a fixed sequence for the first 24 bits.
+To ensure addresses are unique, to each hardware manufacturer is assigned with a unique fixed sequence for the first 24 bits.

-FF:FF:FF:FF:FF:FF address is the broadcast address, a packet sent to this address will be delivered to every node within the same Ethernet network.
+FF:FF:FF:FF:FF address is the broadcast address, a packet sent to this address will be delivered to every node within the same Ethernet network.